Last modified: August 31, 2025

 Strings, as sequences of characters, often require special handling due to their immutable nature in some languages and the variety of operations performed on them.

-- In languages with immutable strings, repeatedly concatenating strings using the
+- In languages with immutable strings, concatenating inside a loop with

 +